stackblitz/docs/docs/guides/codeflow/parts/persistance.md

-During the beta, Codeflow IDE doesn't offer persistence so please remember that you need to commit your changes before closing the page.
+During the beta, Codeflow IDE doesn't offer change persistence between the sessions.
+Please **remember to commit and push** your changes before closing the page.
 This feature is included in our product roadmap.